SummaryRead the full fact sheet

 - surgery to the ear

-- paralysis of the facial nerve – in this case, the mechanism in the middle ear that protects us from loud noise is not functioning
+- paralysis of the facial nerve – which can cause the mechanism in the middle ear that protects you from loud noise not to function

 - medical procedures – clearing a blocked ear canal may cause temporary increased sensitivity to sound.

-When intolerance is in one ear only, this should be investigated for an acoustic neuroma (a tumour) on the balance (vestibular) nerve.
+If you have intolerance to sound in one ear only, this should be investigated for an acoustic neuroma (a tumour) on the balance (vestibular) nerve.
 A tumour is more easily removed if it is detected early.
 However, even if a tumour is found, not all cases require removal.